annmproject/fileLock/README.md

 # fileLock
-Multiprocess and thread safe File lock class.
+Multiprocess and thread safe file lock class.

 ## Compability
 `fileLock` is compatible with all OS what contains `#include <sys/file.h>` and `#include <unistd.h>`